bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

-# Project 2

-## The Goals

-There are three goals, and three respective files for those goals.

-1. Use data visualization and summary statistics to gain unique insight into one of Magic: the Gathering's most played formats, Modern.
-	+ filename: 1_Exploratory_Data_Analysis.R
-2. Investigate whether some player beliefs about the game are true, such as specific deck Archetypes being more affordable than others.
-This goal will leverage box plots, Analysis of Variance, and Archetype contrasts using pairwise comparisons.
-	+ filename: 2_Differences_in_Archetype_Prices.R
-3. Create a price prediction model for the cost of a Magic: the Gathering deck in the Modern format.
-This involves deploying multiple different machine learning algorithms as well as creating a hybrid/ensemble model, and evaluating the best preditive model using the Root Mean Square Error and R-Squared of on the test data.
-	+ filename: 3_Deck_Price_Prediction_Model.R

-## Spoiler - "Please Tell Me the End of the Story"
+## Spoiler - The Bottom Line

-In the Exploratory data analysis, we learn that Blue and Red cards are the most "splashed" (meaning more decks run *at least one* card of these colors than White, Black, or Green).
-Black cards are the least splashed.
-We see that Blue Fetchlands are generally in the more expensive Archetypes, though the data gathered does not offer price breakdown beyond deck name, so it's impossible to tell if Blue Fetchlands being more expensive than their non-Blue counterparts is the sole driver for the price of Archetype expense differences or if its all the cards that aren't Fetchlands that are making the difference.
-It is likely some combination of the two.
-This is a further question that would require additional data.
+Magic: the Gathering players are right!
+Certain colors and archetypes are more expensive to play!
+But players are now also lucky, because with the help of machine learning, this model makes it easy to predict the price of a deck in the format.

-Players are correct about there being a difference between the price of Aggro and Control Archetypes, which is a common claim.
-However, it's less about there being a difference between Aggro and Control, and more about Aggro just being cheaper than most everything else by a large margin.
-The only statistically significant differences in prices between Archetypes were Aggro versus Control, Aggro versus Aggro-Control (otherwise known as "Tempo"), and Aggro versus Midrange.
-Below are boxplots comparing the prices between different Archetypes.
-We can see it's just cheap to play Aggro, so if you're a player trying to get into the format, that's a good way to start, budget-wise.
+Players have complained for years that there's a huge cost difference between playing Aggro and Control.
+However, in visualizing the data, it's less about there being a difference between Aggro and Control, and more about Aggro just being plain cheaper than most *everything else*.

 ![Box Plot Cost by Archetype](<https://github.com/bstevens00/Data-Science-Portfolio/blob/main/Project%202%20-%20Predict%20Cost%20of%20Modern%20Deck/images/2_Box_Plot_Cost_by_Archetype.png> "Box Plot Cost by Archetype")

-The best price prediction model was the Support Vector Machine (SVM) - not the Ensemble.
-The SVM had a Root Mean Square Error (RMSE) of 31.85 and an R-Squared (R2) of 0.99, which is incredible.
-Our cutoffs for acceptable RMSE and R2 scores in a model were RMSE < 131.4 and R2 > 0.6, which SVM satisfied.
+The best price prediction model found had a Root Mean Square Error (RMSE) of 31.85 and an R-Squared (R2) of 0.99, which is incredible.
 Overall this was a successful price prediction model.
 For details on why the RMSE and R2 were chosen, as well as their cutoffs, read the "How to Evaluate the Models" section, close to the end of the README.

+## The Goals - Why do this?
+Why?

+I enjoy Magic: the Gathering.
+It's my favorite game!
+And in the years I've played the game, I've absorbed some "conventional wisdoms" from conversations with other players, including beliefs like, "Aggressive decks are cheap to build.
+I wouldn't want to build a control deck on my budget" and "Gas is cheap and Fetchlands are expensive, that's why I play Burn".
+I want to use data visualization and summary statistics to understand my favorite way to play the game, the "Modern" format.
+I want to know if players are right about archetype pricing, and if there's any evidence to the conventional wisdom that Aggro decks are cheap and Control decks require a second mortgage.
+Finally, I want to create a useful price prediction model for the cost of a a Modern deck.
+This will involve trying out multiple different machine learning algorithms as well as potenially deploying an ensemble model.

 ## Necessary Magic: the Gathering Terminology and Information for the Reader